jseparovic/MQL4CSharp/README.md

 ```

 ### Some Backtesting notes
 On initial backtests runs, it would seem that the onTimer function is not implemented in Metatrader.
-As the key feature to running MQL commands from the strategy thread relies on the onTimer function, it simply would not work in the current environment.
+As the key feature to running MQL commands from the strategy thread relies on the onTimer function, it simply would not work using ontimer.
-I'm going to see how backtesting on tick data performs, but currently backtesting on 1 min data, does not work
+I've added it to onTick, so commands should get executed on the same tick as a signal or maybe the next tick.
+Using tick data this is probably ok.
+With 1 min data it may execute the trade a minute later.